We hold a large number of oral history and sound recordings in our heritage and regional research collections.

 We are currently undertaking a programme of work to shift analogue collections to digital, and to bring all collections together onto a single online searchable platform.

-Oral history holdings can be discovered through
+Oral history holdings can be discovered through Local History.
+Some of these records are now in the

 Do you have existing recordings of family, events or interviews that might be of value to our collection?
 We are happy to assess and discuss the possible donation of material into our Auckland Libraries heritage and research collections or advise on an appropriate archive for your collection.